-- Planting of native flowers and grasses to create a pollinator garden
+- Planted native flowers and grasses to create pollinator gardens

-- Installation of a permeable path to help stormwater absorb into the ground
+- Installed a permeable path and a rain garden to help stormwater absorb into the ground

-- Trimming the existing trees to make them more attractive and healthier
+- Trimmed the existing trees to make them more attractive and healthier

-- Design and installation of an introductory sign for the property
+- Designed and installed educational signs and an introductory sign for the property

-- Installation of benches to provide a place for neighbors to sit and enjoy the space
+- Installed benches to provide a place for neighbors to sit and enjoy the space